Grassroots Crisis Intervention Center & Hotline

 8:30 a.m. to 4:30 p.m.
 Monday through Friday.

-After 4:30 p.m. you would go to the Court Commissioner’s Office to file an emergency evaluation petition.
-Information must be provided to a Judge or Commissioner regarding why this individual is a danger to themselves or others and therefore needs to be evaluated for a psychiatric hospitalization.
-If the Judge/Commissioner agrees that the individual being “petitioned” needs a psychiatric evaluation, the police will be ordered to transport the individual to the nearest hospital emergency room for a psychiatric evaluation.
-The Mobile Crisis Team (MCT) is available daily and can pursue an emergency evaluation if needed.
+Information must be provided to a Judge regarding why this individual is a danger to themselves or others and therefore needs to be evaluated for a psychiatric hospitalization.
+If the Judge agrees that the individual being “petitioned” needs a psychiatric evaluation, the police will be ordered to transport the individual to the nearest hospital emergency room for a psychiatric evaluation.
+The Mobile Crisis Team (MCT) is available daily, responds with the police, and can complete an emergency petition if needed.
 Call 410-531-6677.

-A psychiatric evaluation determines whether hospitalization is needed or whether a less restrictive level of care may be more appropriate.
+A psychiatric evaluation, which is completed by hospital staff, determines whether hospitalization is needed or whether a less restrictive level of care may be more appropriate.
 Admissions to psychiatric facilities (private or community hospitals) can be either voluntary or involuntary.
 If an evaluation is completed and inpatient treatment is recommended, the patient will be asked to sign a voluntary admission agreement.
 In the case of a minor, a parent/legal guardian signs the voluntary admissions agreement.
 In Maryland, a person 16 years old or older may sign himself into a psychiatric hospital.
 However, the parent of a minor child can authorize in-patient treatment even over the objections of the adolescent who is 16-18 years old.

 If the patient refuses to be hospitalized voluntarily, he or she may be admitted involuntarily on certificates signed by two physicians, or one physician and one licensed psychologist.
 The certificates attest to the need for hospitalization based on the following: